ValeevGroup/tiledarray/bin/docker.md

 # Intro
 These notes describe how to build TiledArray within the latest phusion (https://github.com/phusion/baseimage-docker) Docker image.
 This is useful for experimentation and/or provisioning computational results (e.g. for creating supplementary info for a journal article).
-If you want to use Docker to run/debug Travis-CI jobs, see [docker-travis.md](docker-travis.md)

 # Using
 These notes assume that Docker is installed on your machine and that you start at the top of the TiledArray source tree.